Skip to main content

 Is there an exam?

-Yes, a short quiz with a 75% pass mark and unlimited retries.
+Yes — a 20-question exam drawn from a larger question pool, with a 75% pass mark and unlimited retries; each retry draws a fresh set of questions.
 It confirms you absorbed the core material.

 Can I learn at my own pace?